 These commitments will assist Fermilab in maintaining its programs of cooperation with the academic and educational community for the purpose of promoting research and education in scientific and technical fields of interest to DOE's programs and Fermilab's workforce needs.
 These commitments from South Dakota Mines will deepen Fermilab scientific engagement with a major South Dakota university closely located near the Sanford Underground Research Facility.
-South Dakota Mines also features

-Resource Commitment 19A: Joint Appointments, Postdoctoral/Graduate Students, Workshopsspecially designed safety programs in Mine Safety and Health Administration that will assist Fermilab staff in acquiring the health and safety skill sets necessary to operate safely in underground locations.Governmental Action Required/Related to the Commitment None anticipatedLiability to the Government
+South Dakota Mines also features specially designed safety programs in Mine Safety and Health Administration that will assist Fermilab staff in acquiring the health and safety skill sets necessary to operate safely in underground locations.